Sign up to Wool.com and create your own personal wool hub.

 The wound contracts to form a smooth scar, minimising the opportunity for blowfly eggs to hatch.
 Mulesing combined with good animal husbandry practices cut flystrike rates from a range of 60 to 120%, to 1 to 3% over their lifetime, greatly improving sheep welfare.

 In response to welfare concerns about traditional mulesing of lambs, the Australian wool industry introduced welfare-improved flystrike prevention practices.
 The industry also fast-tracked research into management and breeding programs to reduce the risk of flystrike.

-AWI has a proactive, intensive and committed research and development program in place to reduce the reliance on mulesing over time, and to ensure the health and welfare of sheep in the interim.
+AWI has a proactive, intensive and committed flystrike RD&E program in place to reduce the reliance on mulesing over time, and to ensure the lifetime health and welfare of sheep in the interim.